 An otoplasty (or pinnaplasty) is an operation to improve the appearance of your child’s ears.

 Is an otoplasty suitable for my child?

-The operation should be performed only if the aim is to improve your child’s self-confidence and to make them more comfortable with their appearance.
+An otoplasty will not improve your child’s physical health.
+For this reason, the operation should be performed only if the aim is to improve their self-confidence and to make them more comfortable with their appearance.

 What are the benefits of surgery?

 Your child’s ears should have a better shape.

 Are there any alternatives to surgery?

 For 6 months after birth, the cartilage of a baby’s ears is still soft.
 It is possible to permanently change the shape of the ears using moulding splints.
 Once a baby is older than 6 months, the cartilage will have become too hard and surgery is the only option to change the shape of the ears.

 The operation is usually performed under a general anaesthetic.